Stoffberg/stoffberg-enterprise-interview/README.md

 - Open a PR for each completed ticket.
 - Ensure your code is clean, well-documented, and tested.
-- If you have questions, document your thought process in your PR or in a `thought.md` update.
+- If you have questions, document your thought process in your PR.

 ---